 *When re-entering Vietnam, the entry date must be at least 30 days from the previous exit

-**When only visiting Phu Quoc, tourists don’t need a Visa if their stay is less than 30 days.
+**When you are only visiting Phu Quoc and your stay is less than 30 days, you don’t need a Visa.
 This exemption is also valid for transit through other international border gates of Vietnam.

-See the Official government website for the list of exempted countries.
+Check the Official government website for the complete list of exempted countries.

-When staying less than 30 days in Vietnam and you are not eligible for the Visa exemption., you can check the official e-visa website to see if your nationality is eligible for e-Visa.
+Check the official e-visa website to find out if your nationality is eligible for e-Visa.

-- Country included in the list -> Go to ‘e-Visa Application process
+- Your country included in the list: Go to e-Visa Application process

-Staying +30 days or want a multi-entry visa?
+1.3 Staying more than 30 days or want a multi-entry visa?

-- Apply for a Letter of Approval to get a Visa on Arrival when entering Vietnam
+- Apply for a Letter of Approval which gives you the right to buy a Visa on Arrival when entering Vietnam

-- Get your Visa at the Vietnamese Embassy of your country
+- Get your Visa at the Vietnamese Embassy in your own country

 - Let an agency arrange your Visa